 College of Liberal Arts & Social Sciences > Academics > Peace, Justice and Conflict Studies > About > Mission and Vision

-The Peace, Justice, and Conflict Studies Program offers students a BA major curriculum that is rooted in the values of active and strategic nonviolence.
+The Peace, Justice, and Conflict Studies (PAX) program offers students a BA major curriculum that is rooted in the values of active and strategic nonviolence.
 It helps them reflect critically on the origins and causes of conflict and violence, whether direct, cultural, or institutional.
 It studies social injustice and other forms of systemic violence, introducing nonviolent strategies for resolving interpersonal, communal, and international conflicts in order to promote the common good and the healing needed for community work.
-The Program invites frank debate about the efficacy of nonviolent in comparison with violent approaches to social change.
+PAX invites frank debate about the efficacy of nonviolent in comparison with violent approaches to social change.
 The inclusion of conflict theory and citizen-led nonviolent intervention at the core of this program is distinctive.
-The Program emphasizes hands-on, experiential components in the introductory courses, the final seminars and internship, and the workshops, which emphasize skill training.
+PAX emphasizes hands-on, experiential components in the introductory courses, the final seminars and internship, and the workshops, which emphasize skill training.

 Students and faculty in Peace, Justice, and Conflict Studies question what constitutes a just society and world and how attitudes toward social justice and violence reflect and reveal the values, beliefs, prejudices, assumptions, and perceptions of United States culture and those of other nations.